 5. Secure Online Credit Card Payments

-Once your site is nearing completion, you will need to consider how you wish to request payments on the Internet.
+Once your site is nearing completion, you will need to consider how you won't to receive payments on the website.
 Bluepark's ecommerce software supports the most popular payment processors, all of which have a combination of advantages and disadvantages.

 Sage Pay offers lower transaction charges and setup costs, combined with the ability to take payments on your own site.
 However, the requirement of a merchant account from a UK bank is a possible barrier to entry for new businesses.

 PayPal business accounts are free to set up and available to everyone, making it easy to begin trading online.
 However, all payments must be taken via PayPal's website.
 Customers are encouraged to create PayPal accounts.

 Once you have decided which payment processor would best suit your needs, integrating it with Bluepark's system is as simple as making a selection from a menu.
 All of the work associated with secure transactions, e-mail updates to the customer and 24 hour order tracking is taken care of on your behalf.

 6. Premium Web Hosting for Your Online Shop

 In order to launch your website, it will need to be "hosted" which is simply the process of putting your online shop live on the Internet.
 For UK businesses it is advisable to host the site in the UK, as connections for your customers are more likely to be fast and reliable.
 All of Bluepark's ecommerce sites are hosted in Berkshire, UK on the fastest possible web servers for blistering performance.